ston-fi/jvp-core/doc/architecture.md

 ### cast_vote

-Casts vote participant's vote for "positive" or "negative".
+Casts voting participant's vote for "positive" or "negative".
 Can cast an opposite vote for vote change or with both values as 0 to reset vote.
 #### **Incoming message body**

 | Name             | Type      | Description                      |